kirikisanso/kirikisanso/README.md

 # Docturbaev Alihan 🙃
-# 🌐 Мой Путь в Веб-Разработку
+# 🌐 My Path to Web Development

-Привет! 👋 Я студент, изучающий веб-разработку, и это мой репозиторий на GitHub. Здесь я делюсь своим опытом и проектами, которые создаю во время обучения. Добро пожаловать! 🎉
+Hello! 👋 I'm a web development student and this is my GitHub repository.
+Here I share my experience and the projects that I create during my studies.
+Welcome! 🎉

-## 🛠️ Технологии
+## 🛠️ Technology

-Я изучаю и использую следующие технологии:
+I study and use the following technologies:

-- **HTML** 🌟 - язык разметки для создания структуры веб-страниц
+- **HTML** 🌟 - markup language for creating the structure of web pages
-- **CSS** 🎨 - язык стилей для оформления веб-страниц
+- **CSS** 🎨 - style language for designing web pages
-- **JavaScript** 💻 - язык программирования для создания динамического контента и интерактивности
+- **JavaScript** 💻 - programming language for creating dynamic content and interactivity

-## 🌱 Цели и Планы
+## 🌱 Goals and Plans

-Мои текущие цели:
+My current goals:

-- Улучшить понимание основ HTML, CSS и JavaScript
+- Improve understanding of the basics of HTML, CSS and JavaScript
-- Создать несколько полноценных веб-сайтов
+- Create several full-fledged websites
-- Изучить современные фреймворки и библиотеки
+- Explore modern frameworks and libraries

-Планы на будущее:
+Future plans:

-- Изучить **React** ⚛️ и **Vue.js** 🖖
+- Learn **React** ⚛️ and **Vue.js** 🖖
-- Освоить серверную часть с **Node.js** 🌐
+- Master the server side with **Node.js** 🌐
-- Погрузиться в мир **REST API** и **GraphQL** 🔗
+- Dive into the world of **REST API** and **GraphQL** 🔗

-## 📈 Прогресс
+## 📈 Progress

-Я регулярно обновляю этот репозиторий, добавляя новые проекты и улучшая существующие. Следите за изменениями и не стесняйтесь оставлять свои отзывы и предложения!
+I regularly update this repository, adding new projects and improving existing ones.
+Follow the changes and don't hesitate to leave your feedback and suggestions!

-## 🤝 Контакты
+## 🤝 Contacts

-Связаться со мной можно через:
+You can contact me through:

 - [Telegram](https://t.me/Slogk5) 🐦
 - [Email](mailto:sloganloh69@gmail.com) 📧

-Спасибо за интерес к моим проектам! 🚀
+Thank you for your interest in my projects! 🚀

 ---

-⭐️ Если вам понравилось то, что вы видите, пожалуйста, поставьте звезду этому репозиторию! ⭐️
+⭐️ If you like what you see, please give this repository a star! ⭐️